VipinPS/kset/README.md

 # kset
-Access kubernetes node and switch kubernetes Namespaces
+A Kubernetes plugin to access kubernetes node and switch kubernetes Namespaces.

 # Installation